ILLGrenoble/webx-session-manager/README.md

 #### WebX Session Manager configuration

-The configuration file `config.yml` is used to define the logging level, TCP ports, IPC paths, WebX Engine path.
-This file can be located in the working directory or `/etc/webx/webx-router-config.yml`.
+The configuration file `config.yml` is used to define the logging level, IPC paths, Xorg config path, Window manager run scripts.
+An example file is provided (`config.example.yml`).
+The WebX Session Manager will search for the config file at either `config.yml` in the working directory or `/etc/webx/webx-session-manager-config.yml`.
 Alternatively each configuration value can be overridden by an environment variable, prefixed by WEBX_SESSION_MANAGER.
 For example, the `xorg: config_path:` configuration value can be overridden by the environment variable `WEBX_SESSION_MANAGER_XORG_CONFIG_PATH`.

 ### Building, running and debugging using the WebX Dev Workspace